ericgolftourney/StoreLocatorPlus/readme.txt

 = What are the terms of the license? =

-The license is based on GPL.
+The license is GPL.
 You get the code, feel free to modify it as you wish.
 We prefer that our customers pay us because they like what we do and want to support our efforts to bring useful software to market.
 Learn more on our [CSL License Terms page](http://redmine.cybersprocket.com/projects/commercial-products/wiki/Cyber_Sprocket_Labs_Licensing_Terms "CSL License Terms page").